liuzi/liuzi.github.io/README.md

 # [Liuzi's GitHub Pages Site](https://liuzi.github.io)

 Welcome to Liuzi's GitHub Pages site, powered by Jekyll and the Chirpy theme.
-This site is a collection of my learning notes, projects, and tutorials, with a focus on GenAI (e.g., LLMs, Diffusion Models, GAN, etc.) and its applications.
+This site is a collection of my learning notes, projects, and tutorials, with a focus on GenAI (e.g., Transformer, Diffusion Models, GAN, etc.) and its applications.

 ## About